codefellows-seattle-javascript-401n4/lab-11-express-and-mongo/README.md

 //admin and local are always there; they are created by default when you start the Mondo daemon
 //mongopromisify is the database that we created above

+##TO SEE YOUR DATABASE INSIDE THE MONGO CONSOLE
-*to choose which database you want to look at by typing the following into the console* use mongopromisify
+*to choose which database you want to look at by typing the following into the MONGO console* use mongopromisify
 *to see a list collections that we have added to our database, run this command* show collections
+//should see the collection that you named: notes
+*to view the notes collection, run this command* db notes
-*the command for reading is to find, run the following command in the mongo console* db notes find({}); //passing in an empty object
+*the command for reading is to find, run the following command in the mongo console* db.notes.find({}); //passing in an empty object to find all objects in the database *to find a specific note with an id, run this command with this id number for an instance* db.notes.find({_id: ObjectId("59e9690260b0e22c65563909")})

 ## Submission Instructions
   * fork this repository & create a new branch for your work
   * write all of your code in a directory named `lab-` + `<your name>` **e.g.** `lab-susan`